 Changing Technology Makes Telecommunications More Susceptible to Power Quality Disasters

-- Written by William Bush
+By William Bush

 Telecom failures that can be traced to power quality problems include no line access, call cutoffs, ringing with no answer, wrong numbers and unexplainable malfunctions.
-Reliability problems can be linked to broken units, those that are sensitive to site location, units not installed to manufacturer’s instructions, and those sensitive to power quality and the operation of other co-located equipment.
+Reliability problems can be linked to broken units, those that are sensitive to site location, units not installed to manufacturers instructions, and those sensitive to power quality and the operation of other co-located equipment.
 Other reliability problems are less obvious, such as time and season-sensitive units, and sensitivity to facilities operation and maintenance routines.

 In solving the above problems, customers resort to consultants and others to supplement equipment manufacturer support.
 This adds to the telecommunications budget, which may then have to cut other functions that affect power quality.
 For example, redundant power supplies, backup power and protection circuits may be eliminated to stay within the budget.